-- People who remarry when their children are adults may be well established and may want to keep their financial affairs separate from each other.
+- People who remarry later in life may be well established and may want to keep their financial affairs separate.

-- Will you leave your assets to your biological children?
+- If either of you has children from a previous relationship, will you leave your assets to your children?

 - What if you each own a home?

-- Often both parties may not be at the same level of financial health when they enter a new relationship.
+- You may not be at the same level of financial health.
 One may enter with a great deal more assets than the other.
 One may be coming in with a massive debt load.

 - Different parenting styles: one may believe in helping their children, even when they become adults.
 The other may value independence.

 - Child support: one parent may be having to pay child support whereas the other may not even have had any children.
 Some people decide to leave their jointly-owned home to their partner upon death but leave their investments to their children.